ceph/ceph/doc/cephfs/fs-nfs-exports.rst

        $ MDS=1 MON=1 OSD=3 NFS=1 ../src/vstart.sh -n -d

-    It can deploy multiple ganesha daemons on random port.
-But this requires ganesha packages to be installed.
+    It can deploy multiple NFS Ganesha daemons on random port.
+But this requires NFS Ganesha packages to be installed.

-NFS: It is the number of NFS-Ganesha clusters to be created.
+NFS: It is the number of NFS Ganesha clusters to be created.

 Mount
 =====

-After the exports are successfully created and Ganesha daemons are no longer in grace period.
+After the exports are successfully created and NFS Ganesha daemons are no longer in grace period.
 The exports can be mounted by

 .. code:: bash